 SSC CHSL Tier-2: Tips and Strategy

-SSC CHSL Tier-II is an offline Pen Paper-based exam carrying weightage of 100 marks with 1-hour duration.
+SSC CHSL Tier-II is an offline Pen Paper-based exam carrying a weightage of 100 marks with a 1-hour duration.
 The choice will be there between English Language and Hindi Language.
 Candidates can write the paper in either English or Hindi language as per their convenience.

 Having said of Descriptive Exam, let’s discuss the key points regarding this exam:

 1. Avoid Exceeding Word Limit: With essay writing, candidates find themselves in a dilemma regarding how to start an essay to give it an informational and impressive touch.
 There is a set format that is required to score well in essay writing.

 - While writing an essay avoid introducing excessive and useless information as the word limit is 250 words and it has to be precise enough.
 An essay comprises Introduction, Body Content and Conclusion.
 Allot 50-50 words to introduction and conclusion and rest to the body content.